shieldproject/shield/docs/encryption.md

 enter the memory space of the SHIELD agent, possibly on a different host.

-The SHIELD agent process mplaces the Encryption Type, Key and IV in the environment of the `shield-pipe` orchestatrion process, so that it passes through to the child environments of the Target and Store plugin processes.
+The SHIELD agent process places the Encryption Type, Key and IV in the environment of the `shield-pipe` orchestatrion process, which will actually perform the encryption (on store) and decryption (on retrieve) of the archive data.
+These environment variables _MUST NOT_ be propagated to the plugins themselves, to limit exposure of the credentials.

-Plugins that execute other programs to handle the actual task of performing a backup or a restore are responsible for scrubbing their environments prior to a call to `execve(2)` to mitigate further leakage of credentials.

 ### Consideration - TLS Certificate Validation